-The Company maintains territorial par accounts, some of which have sub-accounts, for its par policies that are separate from the accounts for its non-par policies and other businesses.
-Each par account records the assets, liabilities, premiums and any earnings for par policies only.
-Par policies issued by Sun Life are also accounted for separately from par policies issued by Clarica in order to be able to administer all business in accordance with commitments made by Sun Life and Clarica at the time of their Conversions.
+The Company maintains territorial participating accounts, some of which have sub-accounts, for its participating policies that are separate from the accounts for its non-participating policies and other businesses.
+Each participating account records the assets, liabilities, premiums and any earnings for participating policies only.
+Participating policies issued by Sun Life are also accounted for separately from participating policies issued by Clarica in order to be able to administer all business in accordance with commitments made by Sun Life and Clarica at the time of their Conversions.

-The Company has 6 territorial par accounts, one each for
+The Company has 7 territorial participating accounts, one each for

-- · Canadian par policies issued by Sun Life - Par policies issued or acquired by Clarica (all of which were issued in Canada) - US par policies issued by Sun Life - Philippines par policies issued by Sun Life prior to its Conversion - · Malta par policies issued by Sun Life - · Other Foreign par policies issued by Sun Life
+- Canadian participating policies issued by Sun Life (including policies issued in Bermuda) - · Canadian participating policies issued or acquired by Clarica - US participating policies issued by Sun Life

+- Philippines participating policies issued by Sun Life prior to its Conversion - International participating policies issued by Sun Life after its Conversion - · Malta participating policies issued by Sun Life - Other Foreign participating policies issued by Sun Life

-Only the par account for Canadian par policies issued by Sun Life is open to new business.
+The participating accounts for Canadian participating policies issued by Sun Life and International participating policies issued by Sun Life are open to new business.